claragt/clara-portfolio/posts/10-equity-and-justice-prompts-for-ai.md

 How might it be re-used or released in future?
 How is privacy protected?

+**13. Who are your allies, collaborators and comrades?**
+Who could join you in asking these questions?
+Who shares your goals and values?
+Who might support you with any actions you decide to take, and who might you support and lift up?

 - - -

 I'd love to hear your feedback on the questions and whether this is useful to you.